-- 1. Cash salary and fees excludes accrued annual leave. - 2.
-M Haseltine stepped down as Non-Executive Chair on 22 August 2024 and ceased as a Board member on 16 October 2024. - 3.
+Cash salary and fees excludes accrued annual leave.

+M Haseltine stepped down as Non-Executive Chair on 22 August 2024 and ceased as a Board member on 16 October 2024.

 M Bernhard concluded his role as Interim Managing Director & CEO on 22 August 2024 and resumed his position as Non-Executive Director.
-Upon completion of his executive tenure, he received a one-off ex gratia payment of \$117,000. - 4.
-J Korhonen commenced as a Non-Executive Director on 1 February 2025. - 5.
-R Dee Bradbury commenced on 1 September 2023 and retired on 31 December 2023. - 6.
-A McKay commenced as EC & CEO on 22 August 2024. - 7.
-K Kerr commenced as Chief Financial Officer on 12 May 2025. - 8.
-G Saoud ceased to be a KMP on 12 May 2025.
-In accordance with his employment agreement, he received fully paid travel and accommodation for commuting from Sydney to Melbourne during his employment.
-During a transition period ending 1 July 2025, he remained employed and received contractual entitlements, including a \$260,000 payment on 1 July 2025 in lieu of notice (four months paid versus twelve months contractual entitlement) and 30,403 sign-on rights in accordance with his employment agreement.
-The reported superannuation reflects an overpayment of contributions totalling \$41,949.30 for the period 1 July 2024 to 30 April 2025. - 9.
-N Meehan ceased to be a KMP on 4 February 2024.
+Upon completion of his executive tenure, he received a one-off ex gratia payment of \$117,000.

+J Korhonen commenced as a Non-Executive Director on 1 February 2025.

+R Dee Bradbury commenced on 1 September 2023 and retired on 31 December 2023.

+A McKay commenced as EC & CEO on 22 August 2024.

+K Kerr commenced as Chief Financial Officer on 12 May 2025.

+G Saoud ceased to be a KMP on 12 May 2025 in accordance with his employment agreement, he received fully paid travel and accommodation for commuting from Sydney to Melbourne during his employment.
+During a transition period ending 1 July 2025, he remained employed and received contractual entitlements, including a \$260,000 payment on 1 July 2025 in lieu of notice (4 months paid versus 12 months contractual entitlement) and 30,403 sign-on rights in accordance with his employment agreement.
+The reported superannuation reflects an expression of the project of the project 1 July 2021 to 20 paid 2025.

+overpayment of contributions totalling \$41,949.30 for the period 1 July 2024 to 30 April 2025.

+9 N Meehan ceased to be a KMP on 4 February 2024.
 He remained in a strategic support capacity for the Board and incoming CEO for the period 5 February 2024 to 5 February 2025.

 The fixed remuneration figure given represents Mr Meehan's earnings up to his time as a KMP and up to 30 June 2024.
-All statutory accrued leave entitlements were paid upon his termination date of 5 February 2025. - 10.
+All statutory accrued leave entitlements were paid upon his termination date of 5 February 2025.

 S Camphausen ceased to be KMP on 14 April 2024, thus his performance rights were forfeited.
 During his employment, he received fully paid travel and accommodation for commute from Sydney to Melbourne as an employment condition.